-- Configure and match the system consisting of the foundation and machine set in such a way that no system resonances can arise and result in the permissible vibration levels being exceeded. - The vibration values according to DIN ISO 10816-3 must not be exceeded.
+- Configure and match the system consisting of the foundation and machine set in such a way that no system resonances can arise and result in the permissible vibration levels being exceeded. - Do not exceed the vibration values according to DIN ISO 10816-3.